hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 ### Chaincode Enclave

 Within the peer, the TEE (i.e., the Chaincode Enclave) determines the trust boundary that separates the sensitive FPC Chaincode (and shim) from the rest of system.
-The FPC Chaincode implements the smart contract logic (see the FPC Chaincode development section) using C/C++.
+The FPC Chaincode implements the smart contract logic (recall the FPC Chaincode development section) using C/C++.
 In particular, the TEE enhances confidentiality and integrity for code and data inside the enclave against external threats from untrusted space.
 In other words, a FPC Chaincode and its data are isolated from the peer.
 Also, the code inside the enclave uses cryptographic mechanisms to securely store (resp. retrieve) any data (i.e., chaincode state) to (resp. from) the ledger in untrusted space.